soyfeo123/Dimensional-Source-Engine/README.md

+# The Future of DSE
+DSE's development state is...

+unknown.

+It is not actively being worked on.

+Consider this as cancelled.

+It may get updates here and there, but my focus will mostly shift onto Pal3D, a new 3D game engine I'm making.
+I will upload the Github Link through here later.

 # Dimensional-Source-Engine
 Dimensional Source Engine is an open source game engine made with C#.
 DSE is a project, made out of boredom, using a framework called 'MonoGame".